top of page

 5. Replace

-Most of us wait far too long to get a new mattress.
-We complain about our backs but don’t think about how much we expect of both our backs and our mattresses.
-Considering the fact that we spend about one third of our lives in bed, we are spending at least 1,216 days one one mattress - assuming we change it out at the recommended 6- 10 year mark.
-We replace our shoes far more often than we replace our mattresses and we demand so much more from our beds in terms of comfort and support.
+Considering the fact that we spend about one third of our lives in bed, the average person spends at least 1,216 days one one mattress - assuming we change it out at the recommended 6- 10 year mark.
+This means that we replace our shoes far more often than we replace our mattresses and we demand so much more from our beds in terms of comfort and support.

 While 10 years isn’t a fast rule, it is a good guideline to go by.
 From there, you can factor in things like how often you rotate your mattress, how much use it gets (are you conducting Netflix marathons from it?), or if it is in a guest room where it doesn’t get used as much.